 In practical terms, RTP relies on a multitude of protocols.
-In the TCP / IP architecture, it uses the UDP protocol.
-It is an integral part of the application unlike other transport protocols like TCP.
-The use of the UDP protocol for the encapsulation of RTP packets includes certain constraints, in particular at the level of error correction.
-As a result, any lost or damaged package merely is ignored and discarded.
-The RTP protocol favors the concatenation and combination of sound and images, rather than the integrity of the transported data.
+The TCP / IP architecture uses the UDP protocol.
+It is an integral part of the application, unlike other transport protocols like TCP.
+The use of the UDP protocol for the encapsulation of RTP packets includes certain constraints, particularly at the level of error correction.
+As a result, any lost or damaged package is merely ignored and discarded.
+The RTP protocol favors the concatenation and combination of sound and images rather than the integrity of the transported data.

 The role of RTP is to ensure a uniform way to transmit data subject to real-time constraints.
-For this purpose, RTP injects time markers and sequence numbers to the various multimedia streams (audio, video, etc.), controls the destination arrival of the packets and identifies the type of information transported.
-However, this protocol is not able to reserve resources in the network, to provide reliability in the network, nor to guarantee the delivery time.
+For this purpose, RTP injects time markers and sequence numbers to the various multimedia streams (audio, video, etc.), controls the destination arrival of the packets, and identifies the type of information transported.
+However, this protocol cannot reserve resources in the network, provide reliability in the network, or guarantee delivery time.

 For example, in a multimedia session, each media is transported in separate RTP sessions.
 This allows the server to tailor the stream to the bandwidth of the recipients.
-Subsequently, thanks to the source identifier and the timestamp of the samples that the synchronization can be assured.
+Subsequently, thanks to the source identifier and the samples’ timestamp, the synchronization can be assured.
 RTP can be used alone, but it can be associated with the Real-Time Control Protocol (RTCP).

 While various techniques offer guarantees on the allocation of resources in the network, they hardly provide the application of temporal guarantees on the routing of information, such as jitter, which is poorly controlled.
 It is faced with this problem that has been proposed a standard of real-time transmission protocol, which is the RTP.
 Real-Time Transport Protocol (RTP) and its Real-Time Transport Control Protocol (RTCP) add-in.
 They respectively allow to transport and control streams of data that have real-time properties.